|

 King Thranduil."

-The Elvenking's palace was built in 'a great cave' that 'wound
+The Elvenking's Halls were built in 'a great cave' that 'wound

 far underground' with 'many passages and wide halls'.
 Most of